 Sye Raa Narasimha Reddy Effect?
 Nayanthara Loses Projects To Tamannaah?

 Nayanthara, considered to be a powerhouse performer, is respected by all and sundry as she is a self-made and bold individual, who lives life on her own terms.
-Recently, she grabbed plenty of attention when she refused to promote her Tollywood film Sye Raa Narasimha Reddy, upsetting Chiranjeevi fans, Now,it seems that Nayanthara has landed in a soup due to her bold decision.
+Recently, she grabbed plenty of attention when she refused to promote her Tollywood film Sye Raa Narasimha Reddy, upsetting Chiranjeevi fans, Now, it seems that Nayanthara has landed in a soup due to her bold decision.
 According to reports, Tollywood producers have decided to approach Tamannaah instead of the Yogi actress for their upcoming films.

 The buzz is that industry insiders feel that Tamannaah was really good in Sye Raa and held her own against Nayanthara.
-Moreover, unlike the 'Lady Superstar', she has no issues with promoting films and rarely hesitates to do glamourous roles.
+Moreover, unlike the 'Lady Superstar', she has no issues with promoting films and rarely hesitates to do glamorous roles.
 In other words, the general feeling is that Baahubali beauty is an easier person to work with.

 If this is indeed the case, then Sye Raa Narasimha might end up opening greener pastures for Tamannaah while taking a toll on Nayanthara's standing in Tollywood.
 One might get clarity on this situation in the coming days.